MultisampledNight/flow/src/gfx.typ

   invert: true,
   // if `invert` is true, the radius of the accent rect
   radius: 0.25,
-  // the key under which to look information like accent up.
+  // the key under which to look information like accent up from `palette`'s `status`.
   // if neither this nor `accent` is set, default to the fg color.
   key: none,
   // overrides `key` if set. the color to tint the icon in.